-Compatibility of extensions with the CIDOC CRM means that data structured according to an extension must also remain valid as a CIDOC CRM instance.
-In practical terms, this implies query containment: any queries based on CIDOC CRM concepts should retrieve a result set that is correct according to the CIDOC CRM's semantics, regardless of whether the knowledge base is structured according to the CIDOC CRM's semantics alone, or according to the CIDOC CRM plus compatible extensions.
+Compatibility of extensions with the CRM means that data structured according to an extension must also remain valid as instances of CIDOC CRM base classes.
+In practical terms, this implies query containment: any queries based on CIDOC CRM concepts to a KB should retrieve a result set that is correct according to the model's semantics, regardless of whether the KR is structured according to the CIDOC CRM's semantics alone, or according to the CIDOC CRM plus compatible extensions.
 For example, a query such as "list all events" should recall 100% of the instances deemed to be events by the CIDOC CRM, regardless of how they are classified by the extension.

-A sufficient condition for the compatibility of an extension with the CIDOC CRM is that CIDOC CRM classes subsume all classes of the extension, and all properties of the extension are either subsumed by CIDOC CRM properties, or are part of a path for which a CIDOC CRM property is a shortcut.
+A sufficient condition for the compatibility of an extension with the CIDOC CRM is that its classes, other than E1 CRM Entity, subsume all classes of the extension, and all properties of the extension are either subsumed by CRM properties, or are part of a path for which a CIDOC CRM property is a shortcut, and that classes and properties of the extension can be well distinguished from those in the CIDOC CRM.
+For instance, a class "tangible object" may be in conflict with existing classes of the CIDOC CRM.
 Obviously, such a condition can only be tested intellectually.